 Skip to main content

-Why does marriage get harder after 40?
-This 8-week program uses Gottman research, EFT, and perimenopause medicine to address hormonal irritability, the demand-withdraw cycle, and disconnection.
+8-week Gottman-based program for unhappy marriage.
+16 lessons backed by 94 studies.
+Resentment repair, communication, lifestyle medicine.
+Free lesson.
 This is a 8-week evidence-based course with 16 lessons and 94 scientific citations designed for women.
 The course covers lifestyle medicine approaches including nutrition, movement, sleep optimization, stress management, and social connection.

 Course Outline